 The Cornell Community

 Though Cornell is a large, diverse campus, you may be surprised by our caring and supportive community of 15,000 undergraduates and the faculty and staff who work together to enhance your growth and success.
 As a freshman, you will live on North Campus with about 3,300 fellow first years students.
 You will find everything you need in the immediate vicinity to enhance and support your life on campus.
-This includes the Carol Tatkon Center, active community centers, award-winning dining and cafes, a convenience store, and athletic facilities (dance studios, basketball and tennis courts, sand volleyball court, bowling alley, swimming pool, outdoor playing fields and extensive state-of-the-art workout areas).
-Each residence hall on North Campus has its own vibe—take some time to take a virtual tour.
+This includes the Tatkon Center for New Students, active community centers, award-winning dining and cafes, a convenience store, and athletic facilities (dance studios, basketball and tennis courts, sand volleyball court, bowling alley, swimming pool, outdoor playing fields and extensive state-of-the-art workout areas).
+Each residence hall on North Campus has its own vibe—take some time to take a virtual tour (YouTube video).
 As an upper-level student, you can join a fraternity, sorority or co-op, stay on North Campus in a themed residence hall, move to West Campus or venture off-campus to the apartments in Collegetown or the greater Ithaca area.
 With over 1,000 clubs, 37 Division I varsity teams, plus intramural sports and recreations services, there is something for everyone at Cornell.
 Check out Life at Cornell.

 The Ithaca Community